 Transportation Economic Indicators

 The IIA program maintains a set of economic indicators used to track economic trends in the State of Texas.
 These include: transportation related indicators, such as the Highway Cost Index, air travel, fuel prices, and transportation related tax revenues; energy related indicators including oil prices, and Texas oil production statistics; housing indicators including home prices and inventory; and general economic indicators, such as unemployment statistics, interest rates, and Texas state tax revenues.
 These indicators have been used to inform stakeholders on the ever changing nature of the Texas economy, especially with regards to Covid-19 related disruptions.
+If you are interested in receiving a copy of the indicators please contact Max Steadman.

 The TRENDS model is designed to provide transportation planners, policy makers, and the public with a tool to forecast revenues and expenses for the Texas Department of Transportation (TxDOT) for the period 2010 through 2035 based on a user-defined level of transportation investment.
 The user, through interactive windows, can control a number of variables related to assumptions regarding statewide transportation needs, population growth rates, fuel efficiency, federal reimbursement rates, inflation rates, taxes, fees, and other elements.
 The output is a set of tables and graphs showing a forecast of revenues, expenditures, and fund balances for each year of the analysis period based on the user-defined assumptions.